ietf/tao/Tao.md

 great effort to interact well with the IETF despite the obvious cultural differences.

+As stated in <a href="https://www.rfc-editor.org/info/bcp39">BCP 39</a>,
+the IAB Charter:
-As stated in <a href="https://tools.ietf.org/html/bcp39">the IAB Charter (BCP39)</a>, "Liaisons are kept as informal as possible and must be of demonstrable value in improving the quality of IETF specifications."
+"Liaisons are kept as informal as possible and must be of demonstrable value in improving the quality of IETF specifications."
 In practice, the IETF prefers liaisons to take place directly at the WG level, with formal relationships and liaison documents in a backup role.
 The